 The Company is a member of CCIL and enjoys the benefits of guaranteed settlement of trades put through CCIL.
 Accordingly, the Company does not face settlement risk arising from the G-Sec, SDL, SPL and T-Bill outright and repo transactions.
 The settlement of all non-SLR securities transactions is done on DVP-I basis through the clearing houses attached with the exchanges namely, NSCCL (NSE) and ICCL (BSE) and this reduces the counterparty and settlement risk.
-In case of IRS transactions, the settlement risk is mitigated by the interest exchanges taking place through the Clearing Corporation of India Ltd. which carries out guaranteed settlement of IRS transactions.
+In case of IRS transactions, the settlement of IRS transactions.
 In case of equity market & interest rate transactions, the settlement risk is mitigated as settlement is taking place through the clearing houses of the respective exchanges which act as CCP.